-Of course, because the Z "COME" sign and the similar Tzotzil gestural holophrase are part of both Z and Tzotzil linguistic repertoires, how (and whether) Vic distinguishes them in his own psycholinguistic universe is hard to know.
+Of course, because the Z "COME" sign and the similar Tzotzil gestural holophrase are part of both the Z and the Tzotzil linguistic repertoires, how (and whether) Vic distinguishes them in his own psycholinguistic universe is hard to know.
 At 19 months he used similar motions-wordlessly-to summon both his hearing cousin with a single, strongly articulated downward stroke (Figure 13), and also his own (deaf) mother with a less strongly articulated double "COME" sign, in both cases initiating the movement after first engaging his (signing) interlocutors' gazes.

-Figure 13: Vic summons his hearing cousin with a single, strong "come here!" gesture (19 mos.).
+Figure 13.
+Vic summons his hearing cousin with a single, strong "come here!" gesture (19 moss).

-6.0 Vic's development of HEY1 for attentional control.
+6. Vic's Development of HEY1 for Attentional Control

 Starting about the same time that he began to use the COME sign, Vic also appeared to begin try out various nascent forms of HEY1 for attentional control.
 Recall that HEY1 involves a tiny interactive routine: the signer starts by gazing at the desired interlocutor, waving the hand downward to attract the interlocutor's visual attention, thereby generating an expectation that what will follow is a signed turn to which the HEY1 sign itself invited attention.
-Vic seemed to acquire elements of this gestalt piecemeal, without recognizing that the initial HEY1, for Z signers, makes relevant the whole sequence (Schegloff 1968).
-For example, at 17 months, Vic, gazing out the window, turned to look (suddenly and intently) at his intended interlocutor (Figure 14 a-b), immediately completing a sharp downward sweep of his arm (c) very much like the COME gesture, and then repeating it (d-f).
+Vic seemed to acquire the elements of this gestalt piecemeal, without recognizing that the initial HEY1, for Z signers, makes relevant the whole sequence (Schegloff 1970).
+For example, at 17 months, Vic, gazing out the window, turned to look (suddenly and intently) at his intended interlocutor (Figure 14).
 Notable in this sequence is Vic's failure to follow up with a further substantive turn.
-He summoned his (hearing) interlocutors' attention but then did nothing with it.
+He summoned his (hearing) interlocutors' attention but then did nothing with it.12